Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 The easiest way to get around both islands is to hire a car, but don’t limit yourself to four wheels.

-It is also fun to hire a boat for excursions to smaller nearby islets or to sail along the coast.
+Hiring a boat for excursions to smaller nearby islets or sailing along the coast is also fun.

 crete or corfu